UNA GIORNATA DI PESCA GB

 A DAY OF FISHING

-It’s Monday like many others, but today the weather is mild and the sea calm, at two in the morning the fishermen begin their day of fishing.
+It’s a Monday like any other, but today the sea is calm and the air mild.
+At two in the morning, the fishermen begin their day.

-The nets are arranged and loaded on board, the final checks are carried out and we leave the port while the city is still asleep.
+The nets are set and loaded aboard, final checks are carried out, and the fishing boat leaves the port while the city still sleeps.

-Seagulls and dolphins will follow the fishing all day long, interested in the fish waste thrown back into the sea.
+Throughout the day, seagulls and dolphins follow the fishing boat, attracted by the discarded fish thrown back into the sea.

-It’s around 2pm at the pier waiting for the fishermen’s wives who will have the task of taking the catch to the public auction in vans.
+It’s around 2 a.m. when the fishermen’s wives await at the dock, tasked with transporting the fish to markets and the public auction in small vans.

-Once the fishing boat has unloaded the catch, it will set off again for a new day of fishing.
+Once unloading is complete, the fishing boat will set sail again for a new day of fishing.

 Questo sito web utilizza i cookie per migliorare la facilità d'uso.
 Se utilizzi il sito accetti l'utilizzo dei cookie.